Wipadika/Early2019-Interview-Task-Wipadika-innovations/README.md

         d) All the values you should get from the API

     5. on Pressing Refresh Button while getting the result show loader untill the value comes as shown bellow.
+    6. on clicking refresh button only the component should reload not the whole page

 ![](images/image2.png)